-Under the Board's terms of reference, a director must disclose to us in writing any material interest he or she has in a material contract with us, whether or not it is a current or proposed contract, or have the interest entered in the minutes of the Board meeting, including its nature and extent.
+Under the Board's terms of reference, a director must disclose to us in writing any material interest he or she has in a material contract or transaction with us, whether or not it is a current or proposed contract, or have the interest entered in the minutes of the Board meeting, including its nature and extent.
 The director must refrain from participating in any discussion or voting on the matter.
 In practice, a director with a material interest recuses himself or herself from the Board meeting when a discussion or vote takes place on such a matter.
+In addition, as part of the Board's annual process, directors are asked to complete annual questionnaires to assist the Board in identifying and monitoring possible related party transactions.